 Personal income tax and corporate excise tax are the most significant components of the state General Fund, and property tax is the most significant local tax in Oregon.
 Oregon does not have a state sales tax.

 Personal Income Tax

-Corporations that do, or are authorized to do business in Oregon, pay an excise tax.
+Corporations that do, or are authorized to do, business in Oregon pay an excise tax.
 Corporations not doing, or that are not authorized to do, business in Oregon, but that have income from an Oregon source, pay income tax.
-The tax rate is 6.6% on Oregon taxable income of $1 million or less and 7.6% on Oregon taxable income above $1 million.
+The tax rate is 6.6 percent on Oregon taxable income of $1 million or less and 7.6 percent on Oregon taxable income above $1 million.
 There is a minimum excise tax of $150.

 The corporate excise and income tax is the second largest source of state tax revenue.
 Oregon voters approved Ballot Measure 67 in January 2010.
 The measure made three changes to Oregon corporate taxation.
 First, it increased the minimum corporate tax from $10 to $150.
-Second, it instituted a new corporate income tax rate structure that applies a marginal rate of 7.9% to corporate net income above $250,000 in tax years 2009 and 2010.
-For 2011 and 2012, the rate dropped to 7.6%.
-In 2013, the marginal rate was 7.6% for net income above $10 million and 6.6% for net income below $10 million.
+Second, it instituted a new corporate income tax rate structure that applied a marginal rate of 7.9 percent to corporate net income above $250,000 in tax years 2009 and 2010.
+For 2011 and 2012, the rate dropped to 7.6 percent.
+In 2013, the marginal rate was 7.6 percent for net income above $10 million and 6.6 percent for net income below $10 million.
 Third, it established higher rates for corporate filing fees with the secretary of state.